kaiyingzhang/Gogolang/README.md

 Self-learning Note -Golang

-<50 mistakes will be easily make by new beginner of Golang> : https://segmentfault.com/a/1190000013739000
+<50 mistakes will be easily make by new beginner of Golang(Chinese Version)> : https://segmentfault.com/a/1190000013739000